wobula/lem_in/README.md

 ## Recursive backtracking:
 The algorithm first creates a linked list that simulates the structure of the maze.
 Next, it starts at the beginning and checks every single door of every room until it finds an exit.
- * No room repeat checks
- * No exit checks
+ * No infinite loop checks
  * Checks for no start and/or finish and/or too many starts/finishes
  * Picks first, shortest path